Uchechukwu-2345/How-Tourism-Shapes-Economic-Growth-Insights-from-the-TEI-Dataset/README.md

-## Data Spotlight: How Tourism Shapes Economic Growth — Insights from the TEI Dataset
+## Data Spotlight: Tourism and Economic Growth — Insights from the TEI Dataset

 ### Table of Contents
 -Introduction